 If you are like me you have a problem using all those nasty chemical flea and tick repellents and fly sprays.
 Because really if it is dangerous to get on your own skin why would you want to be putting it on your pets (which are pretty much like family/kids)?

-Now if you are just looking for something you can buy and use on your pets I love Only Natural Pet products I love their diaotomaceous earth product and cedar spray.
+Now if you are just looking for something you can buy and use on your pets for fleas and ticks, I love Only Natural Pet products I love their diaotomaceous earth product and cedar spray.

 Now for a few DIY pet spray recipes.